 Juniors and Seniors

 Congratulations on achieving junior standing!
 As part of your junior year, you must complete a junior degree evaluation with the College of Liberal Arts.
-During the evaluation, Dr. Cheryl Brown, Associate Dean for the College of Liberal Arts, will determine which requirements you need to complete your degree.
+During the evaluation, Sarah Green, COLA Student Program Advisor, will determine which requirements you need to complete your degree.
 You will have a hold placed on your registration that will not be removed until you have completed this requirement.
 You cannot register until you have attended this meeting.

 If you have a junior degree evaluation hold, call or stop in to the College of Liberal Arts office as soon as possible–Old Main 112, (304) 696-2350–to schedule your appointment.

 Congratulations on achieving senior standing!
 Before graduation or registering for your next term, you must complete a senior degree evaluation with the College of Liberal Arts.
-During the evaluation, Dr. Cheryl Brown, Associate Dean for the College of Liberal Arts, will determine which requirements you need to complete your degree.
+During the evaluation, Sarah Green, COLA Student Program Advisor, will determine which requirements you need to complete your degree.
 You will have a hold placed on your registration that will not be removed until you have completed this requirement.
 You cannot register until you have attended this meeting.
 Whether or not you plan on graduating right away, you must have an evaluation.

 If you have a senior degree evaluation hold, call or stop in to the College of Liberal Arts office as soon as possible–Old Main 112, (304) 696-2350–to schedule your appointment.